DelisLab/GCMI-synergy-extraction/README.md

 The following scripts (Supporting functions folder) have been adapted directly from other github repositories:<br />
 'opnmf.m' and 'NNDSVD.M' (https://github.com/asotiras/brainparts)<br />
 'get_components.m' and 'threshold_absolute.m' (https://github.com/CarloNicolini/communityalg)<br />
-'number_connected_components.m' (https://github.com/CarloNicolini/communityalg)
+'number_connected_components.m' and 'threshold_by_giant_component.m' (https://github.com/CarloNicolini/communityalg)

 ## Implementation
--Set GCMI_synergies folder on Matlab path.<br />
+-Set GCMI_synergies, GCMI and genLouvain folders on Matlab path.<br />
 -Type 'main' into command line and hit enter.<br />
--Import data in the following format: Mat file containing a matrix of timepoints as rows and EMG channels as columns.<br />
+-Import data in the following format: A Mat file containing a matrix of timepoints as rows and EMG channels as columns.<br />
 -Fill in the relevant information and tick the desired boxes.<br />
 -Click the Start button.

+## Output
+Mat_thresholded: Matrix of GCMI values that have been thresholded using a modified percolation analysis.<br />
+Mat_unthresholded: Matrix of GCMI values that have not been thresholded. <br />
+Thresholds: A vector specifying the threshold value identified within each layer of the multiplex network. <br />
+Opt_rank: The optimal model rank identified using the generalised community detection protocol. <br />
+Q: The Q-statistic for maximal modularity for Opt_rank. <br />
+S: A matrix indicating the hard cluster assignment produced by the community detection protocol. <br />
+PNMF: A structure with the results of the PNMF dimensionality reduction using Opt_rank as the input parameter.

+## Optional Input
+Manual model rank selection: Instead of finding the optimal model rank, the input parameter for PNMF can be specified manually.
+To do so, firstly import the data then tick the checkbox and input the desired model rank in the enabled field.<br />
+Manual threshold selection: Instead of finding network layer specific threshold values, the threshold can be set manually.
+To do so, firstly import the data and then tick the checkbox and fill in the desired threshold value that will be used across all network layers

 ##  References